The sheep breeds on my farm

 I added the Ile de France breed to my flock sort of by chance.
 I was looking to do my big initial sheep purchase in 2023 and I couldn’t find anyone who had enough of exactly what I wanted from one farm.
 While I was looking for “pure” Polypays, I ended up going with a recommendation to a very reputable breeder, Richard Erhardt, who just happened to have a group of Ile de France crosses that fit my needs.

-This breed originated in France in the early 1800’s and have
+This breed originated in France in the early 1800’s.

 East Friesian

-I have just three pure bred East Friesians on my farm, but I like keeping their lambs (which are all cross breeds since I only keep Polypay Rams) in the breeding flock to add milkiness to the group.
-My dairy girls (Penny, Muffin, and Clover) provide delicious, sweet, fatty milk that I can make into all sorts of dairy products for my family and I. Sheep’s milk is 6-7% fat and often contains twice as much protein as whole cow’s milk.
+I have just two pure bred East Friesians on my farm, but I like keeping their lambs (which are all cross breeds) in the breeding flock to add milkiness to the group.
+My dairy girls (Penny and Muffin) along with their half EF daughters provide delicious, sweet, fatty milk that I can make into all sorts of dairy products for my family and I. Sheep’s milk is 6-7% fat and often contains twice as much protein as whole cow’s milk.
 It is also easier to digest than cow’s milk as the fat globules are smaller and homogenized and the milk contains only A2 proteins which means many people with sensitivity to milk are just fine with sheep’s milk.
 EFs are very common in commercial sheep dairies, especially in cold climates, and they have a calm, docile personality.
 Due to their large size and wide frame, the breed is often crossed to produce meat lambs and the Canadian version of a Polypay (called the Rideau) includes East Friesian in a relatively high percentage to add milk volume to their ewes.

 My East Friesians are just a little smaller than my Polypays, but you can always pick them out of the flock.
-East Friesians have absolutely no wool on their faces, legs, or tails (which means that their tails are often left un-docked and naturally long, which is the case with my girls as well) and some even have no wool on their bellies (I am looking at you, Clover).
+East Friesians have absolutely no wool on their faces, legs, or tails (which means that their tails are often left un-docked and naturally long, which is the case with my girls as well) and some even have no wool on their bellies.
 Their wool coverage often makes them look like they are fancy ladies wearing a big coat and a fluffy scarf which matches their lofty attitude, preferring to chill out rather than investigate or be curious.

 East Friesian wool is nothing to get excited over since it is quite coarse so it is usually used for something that does not touch the skin (like a rug).
 Because I first started out with just EFs, I have used a lot of their wool for hand spinning and I find it quite enjoyable.
 When I bought Muffin and Clover as two year olds they had never been shorn before so they had over 9 inches of matted wool on them, but the usual growth rate is about 4 or 5 inches a year.